Eritrea: Kingdom of Aksum

 The Mosque of the Companions in Massawa is believed by some to be the first mosque in Africa, built by the companions of Muhammad in the 7th century.

 The Kingdom of Aksum (or Axum) was a trading empire centered in Eritrea and northern Ethiopia.
-It existed from approximately 100–940 AD, growing from the proto-Aksumite Iron Age period around the fourth century BC to achieve prominence by the first century AD.
+It existed from approximately 100–940 AD, growing from the proto-Aksumite Iron Age period around the fourth century BC and achieving prominence by the first century AD.

 According to the medieval Liber Axumae (Book of Aksum), Aksum's first capital, Mazaber, was built by Itiyopis, son of Cush.
 The capital was later moved to Axum in northern Ethiopia.
 The kingdom used the name "Ethiopia" as early as the fourth century.

 The Aksumites erected a number of large stelae, which served a religious purpose in pre-Christian times.
 One of these granite columns, the Obelisk of Aksum, is the largest such structure in the world, standing at 90 ft.
 Under Ezana (fl.
 320–360), Aksum later adopted Christianity.

-Christianity was the first world religion to be adopted in modern Eritrea.
-The oldest monastery, Debre Sina, dates back to the fourth century, and Debre Libanos was built in the late fifth or early sixth century.
+Christianity was the first world religion adopted in modern Eritrea.
+The oldest monastery, Debre Sina, dates back to the fourth century, Debre Libanos was built in the late fifth or early sixth century.
 Originally located in the village of Ham, it was moved to an inaccessible location on the edge of a cliff below the Ham plateau.
-Its church contains the Golden Gospel, a metal-covered bible dating to the thirteenth century during which Debre Libanos was an important seat of religious power.
+Its church contains the Golden Gospel, a metal-covered bible dating to the thirteenth century, during which Debre Libanos was a seat of religious power.

 In the seventh century AD, early Muslims from Mecca, at least companions of the Islamic prophet Muhammad, sought refuge from Qurayshi persecution by travelling to the kingdom, a journey known in Islamic history as the First Hijrah.
-They reportedly built the first African mosque, that is the Mosque of the Companions in Massawa.
+They reportedly built the first African mosque: the Mosque of the Companions in Massawa.

 The kingdom is mentioned in the Periplus of the Erythraean Sea as an important market place for ivory, which was exported throughout the ancient world.
 At the time, Aksum was ruled by Zoskales, who also governed the port of Adulis.
 The Aksumite rulers facilitated trade by minting their own Aksumite currency.